 Details of assessments associated with this course are outlined below:

-As you progress through your course you will receive general and specific feedback about your work from a variety of sources including lecturers, module co-ordinators, personal tutors, advisers of study and your peers.
-As a university student, you will be expected to take a greater role in reflecting on this and taking the initiative in continuously improving the quality of your work.
+As you progress through your course you will receive both specific and general feedback on your work and the factors that can affect students’ marks from a variety of sources, including lecturers, module co-ordinators, personal tutors, advisers of study and your peers.
+As a university student, you will be expected to take a greater role in reflecting on the quality of your work, as well as to take the initiative to continuously seek to improve your work.
 Feedback may be provided in a variety of forms including:

 The School is located within a recently renovated building, with state of the art teaching and learning facilities, together with dedicated student space including a large student common room.
 The teaching facilities enable an interactive learning environment.